46,XX/46,XY: Diagnosis

-Diagnosing a chimera is particularly difficult due to the random distribution of 46,XX and 46,XY cells within the body.
-An organ might be made up of a mix of 46,XX and 46,XY, but it may also be made up entirely of one genotype only.
+Diagnosing chimerism or mosaicism is particularly difficult due to the random distribution of 46,XX and 46,XY cells within the body.
+In a chimeric human, an organ might be made up of a mix of 46,XX and 46,XY, but is made up entirely only one genotype.
 When that is the case, no abnormalities are noted and other types of tissues need to be analyzed.
+Blood tests might contain both or red blood cells of different blood types.